The 7 workout variables for a fat-burning and muscle-build session

-Muscle response: Using lighter weights combined with a high rep range recruits and fatigues your slow-twitch muscle fibres, which are primarily responsible for muscular endurance.
-Sets in this rep range also improve the ability of these fibres to deal with a build-up of lactic acid and other waste products that accumulate during lifting, which are responsible for that “muscle burn” feeling.
-These sets also drive a lot of blood into the muscle, making it swell up and cause a muscle “pump”, so also have a role in increasing muscular size.
+Muscle response: Using lighter weights combined with a high-rep range recruits and fatigues your slow-twitch muscle fibres.
+These are primarily responsible for muscular endurance.
+Sets in this rep range also improve the ability of these fibres to deal with a build-up of lactic acid and other waste products that accumulate during lifting, which cause that “muscle burn” feeling.
+These sets also drive a lot of blood into the muscle, making it swell up and cause a muscle “pump”, and so also have a role in increasing muscular size.

-Tempo is the speed at which you lift and lower the weight for each rep. It is often the most neglected training variable, but it’s one you can’t afford to ignore if you’re determined to build a better body.
-The more time you take performing each rep the harder your muscles must work to manage and control the load.
+Tempo is the speed at which you lift and lower the weight for each rep. It is often the most neglected training variable.
+But it’s one you can’t afford to ignore if you want to build a better body.
+The more time you spend on each rep the harder your muscles work to manage and control the load.
 This period of muscle workload is called “time under tension”.

-The longer the time under tension, the greater the damage done to your muscle fibres, which your body must then repair and rebuild, which creates bigger and stronger muscles.
-Another benefit of using tempo correctly is injury prevention: slow and controlled reps keep the tension on the working muscles, whereas fast, explosive or uncontrolled reps can shift the stress to your joints and connective tissues, such as ligaments and tendons, which can result in injury.
+The longer the time under tension, the greater the damage done to your muscle fibres.
+Your body must then repair this damage and rebuild your muscles bigger and stronger.
+Another benefit of using tempo correctly is injury prevention.
+Slow and controlled reps keep tension on the working muscles.
+Fast, explosive or uncontrolled reps can shift stress to your joints, ligaments and tendons, which risks injury.

-To know how quickly you should perform each rep, every exercise in your plan is given a four-digit number, which you’ll find listed in each session’s workout table, alongside sets, reps and rest.
-Here’s what that four-digit code means:
+To know how quickly you should perform each rep, every exercise in every New Body Plan is given a four-digit code.

-• The first number the time in seconds you lower the weight
+•The first is the time in seconds you lower the weight (lengthen the muscle).

-• The second number the time in seconds you pause in the bottom position
+•The second is the time inseconds you pause in the bottom position.

-• The third number the time in seconds you lift the weight back up
+•The third is the time in seconds you lift the weight back up (contract the muscle).

-• The fourth number the time in seconds you pause in the top position
+•The fourth is the time in seconds you pause in the top position.

-In the example of a dumbbell bench press with a tempo of 2010, you will lower the weights down to your chest (the bottom position) in two seconds with no pause at the bottom, then press it back up in one second (to the top position), with no pause at the top.
+In the example of a dumbbell bench press with a tempo of 2010, you’ll lower the weights down to your chest (the bottom position) in two seconds with no pause at the bottom.
+Then press it back up in one second (to the top position), with no pause at the top.

-For a dumbbell biceps curl with a tempo of 2011, you will lower the weights down in two seconds, with no pause at the bottom, then lift it back up in one second, with a once second hold in the top position where you squeeze your biceps hard.
+For a dumbbell biceps curl with a tempo of 2011, you’ll lower the weights down in two seconds, with no pause at the bottom.
+Then lift it back up in one second, with a once second hold in the top position where you squeeze your biceps hard.

-For exercises with a tempo of X, this simply means you perform the rep explosively, so as quickly as you can whilst maintaining correct form.
+For exercises with a tempo of X you perform the rep explosively, so as quickly as you can whilst maintaining correct form.

 6 Rest Period